-1-2.
+- 1-2.
 Bach Two Part Inventions or Movements from Suites; sonatinas or sonatas by Haydn, Mozart, or Beethoven; pieces by romantic and modern composers; major scales, broken chords and arpeggios.
 Elective for Freshmen.

-3-4.
+Credit, two semester hours. - 3-4.
 Bach Movements from Suites and Three Part Inventions; sonatas by Beethoven and Mozart or Haydn; pieces by romantic and modern composers; minor scales, broken chords and arpeggios.
 Elective for Sophomores.